Rotating politics ninety degrees clockwise

 Romantic rebellion is not supposed to succeed—success isn’t romantic, it’s practical.
 But the mainstream was so rotten that it caved, both times, within a few years, making counterculturalists the new Establishment.
 That left them with no mainstream to rebel against.
 They had to resort to rebelling against each other, or to denouncing “The Establishment,” which was now themselves.
 This was ridiculous, and has made a dysfunctional mess of politics ever since.

 The monist counterculture was initially highly anti-authoritarian and anti-Establishment, but as it gained power in the Democratic Party, it had to become less so.
-Its descendent, the current American left, abandoned anti-authoritarianism long ago, and is comfortable using government power to redress perceived social injustices.
+Its descendant, the current American left, abandoned anti-authoritarianism long ago, and is comfortable using government power to redress perceived social injustices.

 The right was traditionally the party of the established order, even though the Republicans had mostly been out of power since the Great Depression.
 The right’s opposition to the monist counterculture was initially conceived antidisestablishmentarianistically, as preserving traditional institutions against long-haired drug-fueled barbarians.
 However, by the mid-1970s, a series of liberal Supreme Court decisions—Roe v.
 Wade (abortion), Bob Jones University (racial segregation in religious schools), and Engel v.
 Vitale (prayer in public schools)—plus the expected ratification of the ERA (women’s rights)—made it obvious that the system had been seized by perverts.